bmilekic/wp-adgear-ad-manager/readme.txt

 == Installation ==

 1. Ensure you use PHP5, for the json_decode() function and the CURL module
-1. Upload `adgear-ad-manager.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Login to your AdGear account, click on your username to edit your settings, enable API access, and copy your API key
+2. Login to your AdGear account, click on your username to edit your settings, enable API access, and copy your API key
-1. In AdGear, create a website for your WordPress blog
+3. Create a website for your WordPress blog
+4. Upload the ZIP file through WordPress' Plugins UI
+5. Activate the plugin
-1. Back in WordPress, go to Settings, AdGear Settings, then set your username, paste your API key, and set the root API endpoint (should be http://api.admin.adgear.com/, which is filled in by default)
+6. Go to Settings, AdGear Settings, then set your username, paste your API key, and set the root API endpoint (should be http://api.admin.adgear.com/, which is filled in by default)
-1. Save the settings, then choose your site from the dropdown
+7. Save the settings, then choose your site from the dropdown
+8. You're done!

 === Adding an Ad in the sidebar ===

-You have two choices: you can use Shortcodes or straight PHP from your template.
-If you use Shortcodes, you have to enable them for all plugins, globally.
-There is a slight security risk associated with this: if a malicious plugin used a Shortcode without your knowledge in a sidebar, the Shortcode would be interpreted, and might do something.
+Use the AdGear Widget to put an ad.
+Click on Appearance, Widgets.

 === Using the Shortcode tag ===

-Anywhere in the body of your post or in widgets (if Shortcodes are enabled in sidebars), you may use the AdGear Shortcode:
+Anywhere in the body of your post, you may use the AdGear Shortcode:

-    [adgear_ad name=in-article]
     [adgear_ad id=123]

-These two Shortcodes will generate so-called Static AdSpot Tags.
-If your ad spot's name includes a space, you will need to enclose the name in double quotes:
+This Shortcode will generate so-called Static AdSpot Tags.

-    [adgear_ad name="Front Page"]

 Sometimes you want to show one set of AdSpots on single post pages vs list pages.
 You can do so with the `single` option: